This easy Lemon Drizzle Cake recipe works every time. It’s a fail-safe classic bake that you can whip up time and time again.

 How to know it’s cooked

 First, check the cake isn’t still wobbly when you move it.
 If it is, put it straight back in the oven.
 If not, push a skewer or sharp, thin knife into the centre of the cake.
-If it comes out clean, it means it’s clean.
+If it comes out clean, it means it’s cooked.
 (Some crumbs are fine, but not wet cake mixture.)

 When checking your cake, just slide it out on the oven shelf rather than taking it all the way out.
 This is so if it’s not quite done, you can push it back in quickly before it sinks.